 - After gathering the Lorestones, Lone Wolf is able to re-establish the Kai Lords twenty years after their destruction.

-- This relationship between the Michaelines and the Knights of the Anvil in the Deryni works is alluded to from time to time.
+- Deryni: This relationship between the Michaelines and the Knights of the Anvil is alluded to from time to time.
 When the Michaelines were suppressed in Gwynedd, many members sought sanctuary with the Anvillers, bringing their knowledge and some of their portable wealth with them.
 While the Anvillers have other influences (including Muslim ones), they seem to be a mixed human/Deryni military order that eschewed the spotlight of political prominence that Michaelines had, perhaps so as to avoid the Michaelines' fate.

-- The Order of the Phoenix from Harry Potter, which was La Résistance during the dark times when Voldemort and his Death Eaters were wreaking havoc on the magical community and was disbanded when Voldemort was thought to have been permanently defeated.
-Once Voldemort returns (despite the vehement insistence of the Ostriches at the Ministry of Magic), the Order reforms... although it's only been 15 years, so the Order is primarily composed of its (surviving) original members.
+- Harry Potter: The Order of the Phoenix was formed during the dark times when Voldemort and his Death Eaters were wreaking havoc on the magical community and was disbanded when Voldemort was thought to have been permanently defeated.
+Once Voldemort returns (despite the vehement insistence of the Ministry of Magic to the contrary), the Order reforms.
+Because it's only been 15 years since the Order had been disbanded, it is primarily composed of its (surviving) original members.

-- Done on a massive scale in Andrey Livadny's The History of the Galaxy, where the Confederacy of Suns and its military are dissolved after 1000 years for lack of external enemies and the desires of the colonies for self-governance.
+- Andrey Livadny's The History of the Galaxy: the Confederacy of Suns and its military are dissolved after 1000 years for lack of external enemies and the desires of the colonies for self-governance.
 After just 20 years, humanity is attacked by a previously-unknown alien race bent on crippling and, possibly, wiping us out.
 It is up to a few soldiers, headed by four veterans of the Confederacy to defeat the overwhelming enemy and restore the Confederacy for common defense.
 One of them, a young woman, becomes the first President of the Confederacy, despite having no prior political or governing experience.
 Later novels show a rebuilt Confederacy after only a few years, its mildest back to full strength, despite many of the ships and Real Robots being scrapped at the end of the first one.

 - In Power Rangers, this sometimes goes hand-in-hand with Great Offscreen War.
-Sometimes the Sealed Evil in a Can was originally sealed by a Ranger-like team and the new team are the successors to that power, led by the Old Master who is crazy old and was there for round one.
+Sometimes the Sealed Evil in a Can was originally sealed by a Ranger-like team and the new team are the successors to that power, led by the Old Master who was there for round one.

 - The Dragons from Feng Shui are repeatedly destroyed by the evil forces that they oppose, but they keep being reformed by new members.

-- In The Elder Scrolls IV: Knights of the Nine, you can reestablish the eponymous chivalric order that was disbanded some 200 years prior in order to battle the Big Bad of the expansion, an ancient evil being who has just emerged from being sealed in can.
+- In Oblivion's Knights of the Nine expansion, you can reestablish the eponymous chivalric order that was disbanded some 200 years prior in order to battle the Big Bad of the expansion, an ancient evil being who has just emerged from being sealed in can.

-- In the DLC "Dawnguard", the titular order of vampire hunters went extinct in the Second Era and was revived by a Well-Intentioned Extremist when the threat of vampires resurfaced in the 4th Era.
+- In the Dawnguard DLC, the titular order of vampire hunters collapsed in the 2nd Era and was revived by a Well-Intentioned Extremist when the threat of vampires resurfaced in the 4th Era.
 You can join up and help save the world from the vampire threat.

-- This sort of happens in Dragon Age: Origins.
-While there are other Grey Wardens on Thedas, you and Alistair are the last of the Wardens in Ferelden after the Battle of Ostagar.
+- While there are other Grey Wardens on Thedas, you and Alistair are the last of the Wardens in Ferelden after the Battle of Ostagar.
 By the end of the game, your victory over the Fifth Blight redeems the Wardens' reputation in Ferelden — it's mentioned earlier that the Wardens aren't very popular in Ferelden due to a past Warden's attempted coup.
 In Awakening you have to start conscripting new Wardens after the ones from Orlais are all killed/captured by the Darkspawn, taking your journey full circle from conscriptee to conscripter.